 Just as children are at the heart of everything we do, our curriculum is at the heart of the school.
 We strongly believe children should enjoy coming to school and love learning.
-Each day should be filled with creativity and challenge, enabling children to discover their talents to become extraordinary Mathematicians, Writers, Historians, Linguists etc. We have thought carefully about what is taught, what has to be learnt and what children need to know and be able to do.
+Each day should be filled with creativity and challenge, enabling children to discover their talents to become extraordinary Mathematicians, Writers, Historians, Linguists etc. We have thought carefully about what is taught, what has to be learnt and what children need to know and be able to do in order to progress and succeed.
 Equal prominence is given to developing character, creativity, self-esteem and well-being.
 This vision for our curriculum underpins all the learning that takes place in our school.
 Our high expectations drive pupils to raise their own expectations in learning, in their social interactions and ultimately in their lives.
 We encourage independent learning and self-reflection in order to prepare our pupils for a future we cannot predict, while ensuring their academic excellence and well-being remain our highest priorities.

 Why is the curriculum designed as it is?

-Our curriculum is the yardstick for what we want our children to know and be able to do by the time they leave us.
+Our curriculum the yardstick for what we want our children to know and be able to do by the time they leave us.
 The content and structure has been carefully planned, it reflects the demands of the National Curriculum, is at the heart of the school and is accessible to all.
 We strongly believe children should love learning, be inspired and experience a sense of awe and wonder.
 We offer a broad and balanced curriculum.
-Specialist Teachers in PE, Dance, Science, Art and Spanish enable children to acquire knowledge, understanding and skills in all aspects of their education providing them with opportunities to discover their talents and reach their full potential.
+Specialist Teachers in PE, Dance and Spanish enable children to acquire knowledge, understanding and skills in all aspects of their education providing them with opportunities to discover their talents and reach their full potential.

 What thoughts have gone in to it?